ritikapati/webdev-workshop/README.md

 - [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
 - [inheritance and prototype-chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)

+Every new concept takes time to learn, so be realistic about your learning expectations.

 Once you are done with this part of the workshop,
 - commit your changes to your working branch
 - push your working branch and its changes to GitHub